 Mm-hmm.
 Far better to participate in a “news” network that’s really dysfunctional and extremely partisan than a Congress that is.
 Presumably, the Fox gig pays better.
 Continue reading Take Five (Busyness as Usual edition)

 In a Desperate Blogger exclusive, we reveal the video that by their very own admission, friends of Rush Limbaugh have been keeping under lock and key.

-The existence of this footage has been the subject of widespread speculation on . . . → Read More: EXCLUSIVE VIDEO: Rush Limbaugh’s Radical Roots
+The existence of this footage has been the subject of . . . → Read More: EXCLUSIVE VIDEO: Rush Limbaugh’s Radical Roots

 ONE: Orly Said Knock Him Out

 The juggernaut that is the Rick Perry campaign briefly screeched to a halt in a shower of lurid sparks recently, when Governor Perry’s newest high-profile backer emerged from the fetid swamp of her fever dreams to give the former Democrat her stamp of approval.
 Orly Taitz – dentist, attorney and enduring embarrassment to the INS – turned up at an Orange County rally for Perry on September 9th to urge the thick-haired, thick-headed candidate to imprison Barack Obama for Social Security fraud.